jussitohka/KUBIAC_brainimageanalysis/day2/statistics.md

 **Voxel-level-inference** tests each voxel separately for the evidence against null-hypothesis.
 Spatially most accurate.

 **Cluster-level inference**.
-Here, we first threshold the test statistic image by some reasonable threshold (cluster forming threshold, usually thresholds like p = 0.001 are recommended for Random Field Theory) and extract continuos clusters (e.g., using 26-connectivity) and then
+Here, we first threshold the test statistic image by some reasonable threshold (cluster forming threshold, usually thresholds like p = 0.001 are recommended for Random Field Theory) and extract continuos clusters (e.g., using 26-connectivity) and then sizes of the clusters (in voxels) are compared to the  critical cluster size threshold traditionally deducted from Random Field Theory.

 ## Statistical power